 - Pour the filling into the chilled piecrust.
 The filling comes almost to the top of the crust.
 Bake the pie on the lower rack for 15 minutes.

 - Reduce the oven temperature to 350°F. Move the pie to the upper rack and bake for 15 minutes, or until the filling is shiny and dark-golden brown.
 The top may crack and the very center may jiggle when the pie is moved, but it will firm as it cools.
 A knife inserted near the center will come out coated but not wet and should feel hot.

 - Place the pie on a rack and cool to room temperature.
 Refrigerate uncovered for 6 hours or overnight before slicing but serve at room temperature.

-- For the Candied Walnuts: Pour the maple syrup and molasses into a Farberware 2-Qt Nonstick Saucepan.
+- Pour the maple syrup and molasses into a saucepan.
 Bring to a boil over medium heat.
 Immediately reduce the heat to low.

 - Add the vinegar and salt and simmer 30 seconds.
 Add the walnuts and stir to coat with the syrup.
 Remove from the heat.

 - Spoon the candied nuts into a shallow heatproof dish and cool to room temperature.
 Store in a covered jar at room temperature for 2 to 3 days.